 What is Azilect?

-Azilect is sometimes used with another drug called levodopa.
+Azilect is sometimes used with another medicine called levodopa.

 There are many other drugs that can cause serious medical problems if you take them together with Azilect.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.
 Keep a list of all your medicines and show it to any healthcare provider who treats you.

-Before taking Azilect
+Before taking this medicine

 You should not take Azilect if you are allergic to rasagiline.

-dextromethorphan (contained in many over-the-counter cough medicines).
+dextromethorphan (contained in many over-the-counter cough medicines);

 How should I take Azilect?